Gyryk/weather/README.md

 This project has mainly been an adventure in responsive design for me, which is the why the code is not that complex
 > I know this is pretty much the most basic project in existence, but I just had to make it 😭 <br>
 > Don't worry, I won't be making the to-do list as well...
-No one actually uses them anyways
+No one actually uses them anyways <br>
+> I ought to replace the background with something a bit higher res, side effects of designing for mobile...

 <br>